JoeSuber/OpenCV-Max-Build-Package-/README.md

 But with IPP - I don't see a ton of improvements.
 Its benefit will depend on what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.

 New Open CL stuff may be as good or better for many things... still need to test that idea.

+    -- 12-2-13 I can confirm that several apps are running as well or better now -- with OpenCL sans IPP (master branch)

 If using IPP, use 7.1 version with static add-ons.
 8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)